casbloem/vue-mny/README.md

 ##### locale
+*default:* `en-US`
-A string with a BCP 47 language tag.
+A string with a [BCP 47 language tag](https://www.w3.org/International/articles/language-tags/).

-##### style
-The formatting style to use.
-Possible values are `decimal` for plain number formatting, and `currency` for currency formatting.
-The default is `decimal`.

 ##### currency

+*default:* `USD`

-The currency to use in currency formatting.
-Possible values are the ISO 4217 currency codes, such as `USD` for the US dollar, `EUR` for the euro, or `CNY` for the Chinese RMB.
-There is no default value; if the style is `currency`, the currency property must be provided.
+Possible values are the [ISO 4217 currency codes](https://www.ibm.com/support/knowledgecenter/en/SSZLC2_7.0.0/com.ibm.commerce.payments.developer.doc/refs/rpylerl2mst97.htm), such as `USD` for the US dollar, `EUR` for the euro, or `CNY` for the Chinese RMB.

 ##### currencyDisplay
+*default:* `symbol`
 How to display the currency in currency formatting.
-Possible values are `symbol` to use a localized currency symbol such as €, `code` to use the ISO currency code, `name` to use a localized currency name such as `dollar`; the default is `symbol`.
+Possible values are `symbol` to use a localized currency symbol such as €, `code` to use the ISO currency code, `name` to use a localized currency name such as `dollar`.

 ### Changelog

+**version 0.2.3**
+- Unused option removed.
+- docs improvement

 **version 0.2.2**
 - vue-mny function splitted from vue's install module.